fabvio/fabvio.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
  -->

-I am a postdoctoral researcher in the [Torr Vision Group](https://torrvision.com/) at the University of Oxford, working with [Phil Torr](https://www.robots.ox.ac.uk/~phst/).
+test I am a postdoctoral researcher in the [Torr Vision Group](https://torrvision.com/) at the University of Oxford, working with [Phil Torr](https://www.robots.ox.ac.uk/~phst/).

 Previously, I was a co-tutelle PhD at Vislab/Ambarella, located in Parma (Italy) and Inria [Astra-vision team](https://astra-vision.github.io/), in Paris (France), where I was supervised by [Raoul de Charette](https://team.inria.fr/rits/membres/raoul-de-charette/).